Download: The A-Z of performance management

 Performance management may well feel like something between an employee and their manager.
 After all, no one else is likely well placed enough to have a focussed, specific conversation on an individual’s performance.

-But effective performance management is a collaborative and collective effort.
+But performance management best practice is a collaborative and collective effort.

 HR need to ensure that all employees, managers and leaders are aware of the importance of performance management to the long-term success of an organisation.
 HR need to lay the groundwork for what their company’s performance process will be and give everyone the training, knowledge and confidence to make that framework work for them.